t-freger/ram/docs/docs/administration/system-settings.md

 ## Thumbnail Settings

-By default Immich creates 3 thumbnails for each asset, Blurred (thumbhash) , Small (webp) , and Large (jpeg), using these settings you can change the quality for the thumbnail files that are created.
+By default ram creates 3 thumbnails for each asset, Blurred (thumbhash) , Small (webp) , and Large (jpeg), using these settings you can change the quality for the thumbnail files that are created.

 **Small thumbnail resolution**